We may earn affiliate commissions for the recommended products. Learn more.

 Protection against batch GCD attacks

 Since Proton Mail relies on public key infrastructure, individual instances are near impossible to crack.
 However, there are cases of acquiring large volumes of public keys and deriving private keys.
-It works with the assumption that an algorithm's randomness isn't that random, and with a large pool of data, it could be possible to reverse engineer a password.
+It works with the assumption that an algorithm's randomness isn't that random, and with a large pool of data, it could be possible to derive the private key.

 However, Proton Mail checked their measure on their whole database of accounts.
 Among it, it identified only 90 public keys belonging to spam accounts.
 This test goes to show that Proton Mail remains secure even to advanced measures of encryption cracking.